LawnchairLauncher/lawnicons/CONTRIBUTING.md

 **App name**

-The main app name should be in its main language.
-It can be found in app stores or primary sources.

-Apps with non-English names require an additional name based on the English alphabet.
-At best it will be a localized official app name.
-If an app name is mostly made up of letters from the English alphabet, it doesn't need an additional one.

-Tips
-- Add localized names if available.
-- Transliterate non-English names when there are no localized ones.
-- Separate app names using `~~`.
-First, the main app name, then the additional one.
+The app name should be in its primary language, sourced from app stores.
+For non-English names, add a localized or transliterated English version, separated by ~~ (main name first).
+If the name is mostly English letters, no second name is needed.

-- Delete things that aren't part of an app name.
-- Use the HTML character references for special symbols: for instance, `&amp;` instead of "&".
+Delete things that aren't part of an app name, and use HTML character references for special symbols (for example, &amp; instead of &).

 **Icon name (drawable)**

-Repeat the app name.
-Use `a–z`, `0–9`, and `_` for spaces.
-Insert `_` before a digit at the beginning of an icon name.
+Repeat the app name, using `a–z`, `0–9`, and `_` for spaces.
+Insert `_` before a digit if the icon name starts with one.
+For multiple apps sharing one icon, use the most popular name.

-Tips
-- When multiple apps are linked to the same icon, choose the most popular app name for it.
-- Replace non-English letters with English letters.

 ### Fundamentals